C Sharp (programming language): Typing

 C# supports strongly, implicitly typed variable declarations with the keyword var, and implicitly typed arrays with the keyword new[] followed by a collection initializer.

+Its type system is split into two families: Value types, like the built-in numeric types and user-defined structs, which are automatically handed over as copies when used as parameters, and reference types, including arrays, instances of classes, and strings, which only hand over a pointer to the respective object.
+Due to their special handling of the equality operator and their immutability, strings will nevertheless behave as if they were values, for all practical purposes.
+The programmer can even use them as case labels.
+Where necessary, value types will be boxed automatically.

 C# supports a strict Boolean data type, bool.
-Statements that take conditions, such as while and if, require an expression of a type that implements the true operator, such as the Boolean type.
+Statements that take conditions, such as while and if, require an expression of a type that evaluates to the true boolean value.
 While C++ also has a Boolean type, it can be freely converted to and from integers, and expressions such as if (a) require only that a is convertible to bool, allowing a to be an int, or a pointer.
 C# disallows this "integer meaning true or false" approach, on the grounds that forcing programmers to use expressions that return exactly bool can prevent certain types of programming mistakes such as if (a = b) (use of assignment = instead of equality ==).

 C# is more type safe than C++.
 The only implicit conversions by default are those that are considered safe, such as widening of integers.
-This is enforced at compile-time, during JIT, and, in some cases, at runtime.
+This is enforced at compile-time, during Just-in-time compilation, and, in some cases, at runtime.
 No implicit conversions occur between Booleans and integers, nor between enumeration members and integers (except for literal 0, which can be implicitly converted to any enumerated type).
 Any user-defined conversion must be explicitly marked as explicit or implicit, unlike C++ copy constructors and conversion operators, which are both implicit by default.

 C# has explicit support for covariance and contravariance in generic types, unlike C++ which has some degree of support for contravariance simply through the semantics of return types on virtual methods.

 Enumeration members are placed in their own scope.

 The C# language does not allow for global variables or functions.
 All methods and members must be declared within classes.
 Static members of public classes can substitute for global variables and functions.

-Local variables cannot shadow variables of the enclosing block, unlike C and C++.
+Local variables cannot shadow variables of the enclosing block, unlike C and C++, but may shadow type-level names.